Pac-Dessert1436/Game-of-2048-HTML-to-WinForms/README.md

 The VB.NET WinForms version of the game is a Windows desktop application built using Visual Basic .NET and Windows Forms.
 It provides a native Windows experience with a focus on performance and ease of use.
 Key features include __windowed mode__ and:
 - Keyboard controls for tile movement.
-- High-resolution graphics and smooth animations.
+- High-resolution graphics and colorful tiles.
 - Game logic implemented in VB.NET.

 ### System Requirements